 We may earn money or products from the companies mentioned in this post.Visit our disclosure for more information.

 If you’re tired of the same old styles, check out these ideas for unique front door wreaths.
-Options like these are the perfect way to do something fresh and fun with your decor.
+Options like these are the perfect way to do something fresh and fun with your decorations.

-One fun way to do something different with your decor is to embrace interesting embellishments.
+One option is to embrace interesting embellishments.
 The typical embellishments are either holiday themed, or flowers.
 There’s a lot a variety, but not really a ton of variation in what you can use.

 Enter fruits.
 These are a fun way to dress up a foliage or twig base for any season.
 Things like limes, lemons, and berries are all popular choices.
 Although you can certainly go with other options, like strawberries or even watermelon slices.